Last Updated on July 28, 2023 by Janine

 I have never had any safety issues while visiting Mexico City, but I do know multiple people who have had items stolen.
 A local friend of mine was even pickpocketed on the metro while we were traveling together. 🤦🏻♀️

-I know that Mexico is routinely scrutinized when it comes to safety, but, for what it’s worth, I feel completely comfortable traveling here, even by myself.
+Mexico is routinely scrutinized when it comes to safety, but for what it’s worth, I feel completely comfortable traveling here, even by myself.
 In fact, it’s one of my favorite solo travel destinations in Mexico!

 The best time to visit CDMX is whenever you can!
 As such a large city, there’s no shortage of fun activities to partake in all year round.